dburkhardt/viash_web/content/docs/reference_commands/run.md

 A [viash config file](/docs/reference_config/config) (example:
 `config.vsh.yaml`).
 This argument can also be a script with the config as a header.

+### --verbosity

+Executables have 8 levels of verbosity:

+-   emergency
+-   alert
+-   critical
+-   error
+-   warning
+-   notice
+-   info
+-   debug

+The default verbosity level is **notice**.
+You can manually set the verbosity by using the `--verbosity <int_level>` option.
+For example, if you wanted to only show errors or worse:

+viash run config.vsh.yaml – –verbosity 3

+### -v, --verbose

+Bump up the verbosity by one level.
+By passing -vv the verbosity goes up by two levels.

 ### -c, –config_mod <arg>…